 As aptly summarized by Robert Bridges, MD, "Cobalt may be the 'new mercury' that needs to be dealt with.
 With better and safer ceramics, metal alloys and plastics, cobalt's use in artificial joints needs to be reconsidered."

-*News Release by Health Watch USA: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Health Watch USA).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.